-- 1. Does your project integrate monitoring, evaluation and active dissemination of the project's results and lessons learnt (see definitions of "demonstration" and "innovation")? - 2.
-Do the actions all take place in the European territory of the EU?
+- Does your project integrate monitoring, evaluation and active dissemination of the project's results and lessons learnt (see definitions of "demonstration" and "innovation")? - 2.
+Do the actions all take place in the European territory of the EU (or are covered by the exceptions foreseen)?

-7. ANNEXES
+5. ANNEXES